tl11bi/projects/behavior_questions.md

 **Action:**
 1. **Learning on the Fly:** I recognized that to meet the project requirements, I had to quickly learn about EDP XL and EDP GT's CI mechanisms.
 I dedicated time to self-guided learning, delving into documentation and seeking advice from colleagues who were well-versed in these pipelines.
-2. **Hands-on Experience:*## Adaptability* I actively engaged in practical hands-on experience.
+2. **Hands-on Experience:** I actively engaged in practical hands-on experience.
 I started by working on test instances and collaborated with colleagues who provided guidance and mentorship.
 This hands-on approach accelerated my learning process.
 3. **Problem-Solving Creativity:** To ensure seamless integration, I had to think creatively and adapt code coverage enforcement to fit within the existing CI frameworks.
 This required an innovative approach to problem-solving.

 **Result:**